agrimgt/metos-fieldclimate/README.md

 ## Requirements

-Python 2.7.9+ and 3.4.3+ should be compatible.
-Python 2 users need to install `enum34` from pypi.
+Python versions 3.5 and higher are supported.

 ## Usage